Ehasaniceiu04/simple-chat/README.md

  * Registered user can login with his email address. </br>
  * LoggedIn user has dashboard and from where he can see list users and he can chat with any one from the list.
 Chat always happen between two users. </br>
  * User can see chat history.</br>
+ * User can delete his chat history in one of two ways.
+He or she can delete chat data for himselft/herself or everyone.</br>
  * Application has the sign out functionality.</br></br>

 ## Technologies